 After a few weeks, you will be surprised that your beard has grown by a noticeable amount since you shaved it – this is because it actually re-entered the anagen phase.

-If you want to know the other myths, the internet is a vast and never-ending place – which is why with a simple search, you will undoubtedly find a list of all beard myths online.
+If you want to know the other myths, the internet is a vast and never-ending place – which is why, with a simple search, you will undoubtedly find a list of all beard myths.

 Use the internet to your advantage in this way, by broadening your horizons and learning about the truth.

 Methods That Really Work in Growing Facial Hair Faster